quaderno/quaderno-developers/source/includes/_quaderno_billing.md

 You can integrate Billing in as little as a single line of client-side code.
 As we release new features, we’ll automatically roll them out to your existing Billing integration, so that you will a be using our latest technology without needing to change a thing.

 ###Simple integration
-Just add this `<script>` tag in your HTML page to render the billing button.
-When users click the button we’ll show them their past receipts.

 ```html
 <script
   src="https://billing.quaderno.io/billing.js" class="quaderno-billing-button"